ncatlab/nlab-content/pages/4/5/3/0/354/content.md

   I_\bullet \coloneqq \{0 \stackrel{\simeq}{\to} 1\}
 $$

-for the Kan complex which is [[1-groupoid]] with two objects and one nontrivial morphism and its inverse between them.
+for the Kan complex which is a [[1-groupoid]] with two objects and one nontrivial morphism and its inverse between them.
 This comes with two inclusions

 $$
   i_0, i_1 \colon \ast \to I